Create and Manage Services

 Examples:

-Open an agreement detail page to see generated visits.
-Each visit shows the occurrence date, status, linked job, linked schedule event, and linked invoice when one exists.
+Open a service detail page to see scheduled service visits.
+Each visit shows the occurrence date, status, linked service job, linked schedule event, and linked invoice when one exists.

 Generated visit statuses include: